brillience/brillience/README.md

 # Hello there 👋

 - 🧐 Back-end developer.
-Very interested in full stack development.
+Interested in full stack development.
 - 🎓 A graduate student majoring in computer science.